Block Storage CSI

 CSI controller is an interface that takes charge of various controls and management of a volume, such as creation, deletion, assignment, removal from assignment, and snapshot.

-To check the CSI controller, use the following command to check the Deployment object in the kube-system namespace:
+To check the CSI controller, use the command below to check the relevant pod in the kube-system namespace.

-$ kubectl --kubeconfig $KUBE_CONFIG get deploy -n kube-system
+$ kubectl --kubeconfig $KUBE_CONFIG get pods -n kube-system -l app=csi-nks-controller

 CSI Node

 CSI node corresponds to each of the Kubernetes worker nodes.
-It is responsible for actions, such as volume format, mounting, and unmounting.
+It is responsible for actions such as volume formatting, mounting, and unmounting.

-To check CSI node, use the following command to check the DaemonSet resource in the kube-system namespace:
+To check CSI nodes, run this command to view the related pods in the kube-system namespace.

-$ kubectl --kubeconfig $KUBE_CONFIG get daemonset -n kube-system
+$ kubectl --kubeconfig $KUBE_CONFIG get pods -n kube-system -l app=csi-nks-node

 Use CSI driver